-Brian G. Cartwright retired from the partnership on December 31, 2005.
+Brian G. Cartwright retired from the partnership in December 2005.
 He returned to the firm and served for two years as a Senior Advisor in 2011 and 2012.
-Mr. Cartwright is now a Senior Advisor at Patomak Global Partners, a financial services consultancy located in New York and Washington, D.C.
-He is also a member of the board of Directors of HCP, Inc. (NYSE: HCP), a real estate investment trust that invests in real estate serving the healthcare industry.
-In addition, he serves as a trustee of the Pacific Legal Foundation, a nonprofit legal services organization.
+At the time of his retirement, Mr. Cartwright was a Senior Advisor at Patomak Global Partners, a financial services consultancy located in New York and Washington, D.C.
+He was also a member of the board of Directors of HCP, Inc. (NYSE: HCP), a real estate investment trust that invests in real estate serving the healthcare industry.
+In addition, he served as a trustee of the Pacific Legal Foundation, a nonprofit legal services organization.

 Mr. Cartwright served as General Counsel of the US Securities and Exchange Commission from 2006 to 2009, following a 23-year career at Latham & Watkins.
 As SEC General Counsel, he was responsible for counseling the Commission on all matters brought before it, including all enforcement actions and all rulemakings.
 Mr. Cartwright also supervised all cases litigated by the SEC in the United States Courts of Appeals and advised on all adjudications appealed to the Commission.
 During his service at the SEC, Mr. Cartwright also served as a senior advisor to the Chairman and other Commissioners and helped shape the Commission’s major policy and regulatory initiatives.